Blue-winged warbler: Hybridization with golden-winged warbler

 The blue-winged and golden-winged warblers are often compared to one another.
-Originally, the blue-winged warbler evolved on the western side of the country, while the golden-winged species bred closer to the Atlantic coast.
-However, in the recent years, their habitats have drastically changed due to urbanization, deforestation, and other factors.
+Originally, the blue-winged warbler evolved on the interior of the continent, while the golden-winged species bred closer to the Atlantic coast.
+However, in recent years their habitats have drastically changed due to urbanization, deforestation, and other factors.

 Golden-winged warblers are generally more susceptible to displacement from the blue-winged warblers.
-One example of this can be seen in the warbler population in Central New York.
+One example of this can be seen in the warbler population in central New York state.
 In the 1980s, the blue-winged warbler significantly increased in the area while the golden-winged warbler's population decline.
 Because of the trend, it is often assumed that the blue-winged warbler somehow causes the local extinction of the golden-winged warbler; however, molecular studies confirm that the blue-winged warbler and golden-winged warbler are sister species that diverged sometime around 1.5 million years ago.
 Studies reveal that the two species are genetically 99.97% alike, and that their main differences are their general phenotypic appearances and singing tones.

 New studies also explain that the two warblers can coexist in their chosen habitat.
 The two species can also hybridize freely where their habitats overlap, producing two hybrid types: Lawrence's warbler and Brewster's warbler.

-This species forms two distinctive hybrids with golden-winged warbler where their ranges overlap in the Great Lakes and New England area.
+This species forms two distinctive hybrids with the golden-winged warbler where their ranges overlap in the Great Lakes and New England area.
 The more common and genetically dominant Brewster's warbler is gray above and whitish (male) or yellow (female) below.
 It has a black eye stripe and two white wing bars.
 The rarer recessive Lawrence's warbler has a male plumage which is green and yellow above and yellow below, with white wing bars and the same face pattern as male golden-winged.
 The female is gray above and whitish below with two yellow wing bars and the same face pattern as female golden-winged.